Mthe001/Apple_15-X-Anim/README.md

 ✨ Animations with GSAP
 GSAP (GreenSock Animation Platform) powers the animations in this project, allowing smooth, high-performance transitions for the 3D models.
 Key animations include:

-Rotation and Scaling: For model transitions and interaction effects.
+-**Rotation and Scaling**: For model transitions and interaction effects.
-Page Transitions: Smooth loading and transitions between sections.
+-**Page Transitions**: Smooth loading and transitions between sections.
-Scroll Animations: Interactive animations that trigger on scroll.
+-**Scroll Animations**: Interactive animations that trigger on scroll.

 ### MY self